cypress-io/cypress-documentation/source/guides/guides/cross-browser-testing.md

 When considering to ignore or only run a particular test within a given browser, assess the true need for the test to run on multiple browsers.
 {% endnote %}

-You can specify a browser to run or exclude the test within by passing a configuration option to the test or suite.
-The `browser` configuration accepts the same arguments as {% url "`Cypress.isBrowser()`" isbrowser#Arguments %}.
+You can specify a browser to run or exclude by passing a matcher to the suite or test within the {% url "test options" configuration#Test-Options %}.
+The `browser` option accepts the same arguments as {% url "`Cypress.isBrowser()`" isbrowser#Arguments %}.

 ```js
 // Run the test if Cypress is run via Firefox